 The Cusco region does characterize by only two climatological seasons that help us choose the best season.
 The rainy season runs from November to March, and the dry season is between April and October.
 It is advisable to hike the Inca Trail in Machu Picchu during the dry season because we will have better views of the landscapes during the tour.
 However, coming to Machu Picchu in rainy weather also has its own; also.
-As we said that the only month you can not walk the Inca Trail is in February.
+As we said, February is the only month you can not walk the Inca Trail.

 The total distance of the Inca Trail is approximately 39.6 Km. and starts at Km.
 82 from a place called Q’oriwayrachina.
 You will visit archaeological complexes such as:

 You will reach the highest point, 4,200 meters, crossing the Warmiwañusqa pass.
 This distance does calculate in the tour of 04 days and 03 nights.
-On the last day, you will arrive at the area of Inti Punku (Gate of the sun), where you will have an impressive view of the Inca citadel of Machu Picchu.
+On the last day, you will arrive at the Inti Punku (Gate of the sun) area, where you will have an impressive view of the Inca citadel of Machu Picchu.

-For nature and adventure lovers who like to change the city’s noise for the beautiful singing of birds and the most beautiful landscapes, you can imagine.
+You can imagine nature and adventure lovers who like to change the city’s noise for the beautiful singing of birds and the most beautiful landscapes.
 This Inca citadel of Machu Picchu hike by the Inca Trail will fulfill all your expectations.
 However, this type of trekking is not an easy thing to do, especially for those who are not used to exercise or physical exertion normally.
 That said, the route of the Inca Trail exceeds 4000 m.a.s.l. in some areas, so we must take some precautions, which Intupa Cusco will describe below.

-For people in good physical condition and practice some sport, this route will not be complicated, although it involves walking for many hours and on rough trails of rugged and flat terrain.
-But for, people who do not accustom to extreme physical exertion may experience minor fatigue and tiredness.
+This route will not be complicated for people in the good physical condition and who practice some sport, although it involves walking for many hours on rough trails of rugged and flat terrain.
+But, people who do not accustom to extreme physical exertion may experience minor fatigue and tiredness.
 Before undertaking this incredible route, the most important thing is to prepare yourself physically to condition your body for physical work.